 This circular building—sumptuous in detail and unique in

-design - has provoked argument and dissension in academic
+design—has provoked discussion and debate in academic

 circles for centuries.

 Epidaurus is a place of mystery, of superb architecture unlike anything else in ancient Greece, a locus of miracles and medicine.